For entry into Year 7 in September 2022, William Perkin Church of England High School has an agreed admission number of 200 students.

-From 1st September 2017, all waiting lists will be subject to the Admissions Policy for September 2017 which can be found here.Back to the top
+From 1st September 2021, In Year Admissions will be open for current Year 7, 8, 9, 10 & 11 students only and will be subject to the Admissions Policy for September 2021 entry which can be found below:

 If a place becomes available the oversubscription criteria for the current academic year are reapplied to all those on the waiting list and a subsequent reordering of the waiting list may take place.